YayaLee666/AHEAD/README.md

 ## Extensibility

 AHEAD is designed to be **model-agnostic**.
-Although this repository currently includes only the GraphMixer-based version for clarity and reproducibility, the framework can be easily applied to other T-GNN backbones such as:
+The framework can be easily applied to other T-GNN backbones such as:
 - GraphMixer - https://github.com/yule-BUAA/DyGLib
 - DyGFormer - https://github.com/yule-BUAA/DyGLib
 - TPNet  -  https://github.com/lxd99/TPNet